AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Overview

-An area chart is a chart type based on the line chart: it also shows information as a series of data points connected by straight line segments, but the area between the X-axis and the line segments is filled with a color or a pattern.
+An area chart is a chart type based on the line chart: it also shows information as a series of data points connected by straight line segments, but the area between the X-axis and the line segments is filled with color or a pattern.

 The area chart emphasizes the magnitude of change over time and can be used to highlight the total value across a trend.
 For example, an area chart displaying profit over time can emphasize the total profit.